captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 And she has a green thumb,
 ---
-I mean, I'm not bad with plants
+I mean, I’m not bad with plants
 ---
-but she's got a real talent.
+but she’s got a real talent.
 ---
-Yeah .
+Yeah.
 ---
 ## SHARON:
-That's great.
+That’s great.
 ---
 ## ROBYN:
 It is.